evgenyb/evgenyb.github.io/_posts/2020-11-05-blue-green-azure-application-gateway.md

 * AGW uses `default` routing rule
 * There is no Rewrite set associated with `default` routing rule
 * Request is sent to the APIM backend
-* APIM policy identifies that there is no header `Redirect-To` at the request and routes the request to the active App Service (`blue`)
+* APIM policy identifies that there is no header `Redirect-To` at the request and routes the request to the App Service hosted at the active slot (`blue`)

 #### Traffic to inactive slot